 The desire to constantly be in the moment (presence) can backfire.
 Human beings unknowingly become preoccupied with the distractions of the mind.
 We allow the mind and thought patterns of the mind to basically exploit our human form consciousness.
 The gateway to reuniting our species level of consciousness with universal consciousness is thus lost.

 This is where we have determined “presence” to be so vitally important.
-The reason for practicing presence in any situation is obvious.
-Eckhart Tolle and other sages have said “Being aware of awareness”.
-This is very well said.
-“Being” is the natural state or flow of any and every form in the universe.
+Furthermore, the reason for practicing presence in any situation is obvious.
+Eckhart Tolle and other sages have said “Be aware of awareness“.
+Beingness is the natural state or flow of any and every form in the universe.
 Form consciousness at a given evolutionary level initiates awareness of self, immediate surroundings and the universe.

 Brain (mind) evolution often has a detrimental influence on our human consciousness (detrimental contains the word “mental”).
 I feel that there is no correlation between the two words.
 It does however indeed appear as if the mind and thought patterns do more harm than good in reference to awareness, presence or consciousness.
 This is why the statement “Being aware of awareness” is a useful practical exercise.

 We have mostly unknowingly been manipulated into accepting the mind projections and thought / feeling patterns as being what we are.
-We have been conditioned by the mind to accept what it offers.
+The mind has conditioned us to accept what it offers.
 Therefore we accept and continually search frantically for the illusions that the mind so eagerly superimposes on the conscious reality of life.

 Now let’s go back to “presence“.
 Practicing presence frequently will provide a transition away from mind (thought, feelings and ego) to simple awareness of the moment (being).
 The mind (creative intelligence, emotions and ego) are too overwhelming for our form consciousness when we remain unaware.

 The shift to presence is best accomplished through practice and acceptance.